 If your child isn’t showing an interest in the materials in their environment within a week or so, think of a different way you can present it.
 Many times they just need to see you using the skill in real life.
 And other times, they won’t gain that motivation until they need that skill to learn about something that interests them.

 Trust the process, Mama.
-Academic learning should be loosely structured, but only when your child is ready.
+Learning the ABCs and 123s should be loosely structured, but only when your child is ready.
 Integrate academics with interests as much as possible.
 Now that doesn’t mean create 10 math and letter games that use trucks.
 You want the integration to be as natural as possible to show your child that the skill is essential to life.